hinto-janai/monero-bash/docs/guide.md

 remove <all/pkg>                  remove <all> or a specific package remove <all/pkg> force            forcefully remove a package

-update                            only CHECK for updates upgrade <all/pkg>                 upgrade <all> or a specific package upgrade <all/pkg> force           forcefully upgrade packages upgrade <all/pkg> verbose         print detailed download information version                           print installed package versions
+update                            CHECK for updates upgrade                           upgrade all packages
+upgrade <pkg>                     upgrade a specific package upgrade <all/pkg> force           forcefully upgrade packages upgrade <all/pkg> verbose         print detailed download information version                           print installed package versions